-If you are not sure whether this is a concern that needs reporting or not, it is always best still to check with your ministry area leader or the PSO.
-You don't need to mention names initially unless advised to do so.
+If you are not sure whether this is a concern that needs reporting or not, check with your ministry area leader or the PSO.
+You don't need to mention names initially unless advised to do so, and any information given will be handled confidentially.